-Groups 4c, 5a and 6b: All participants previously enrolled into groups 4, 5a and 6, who have not already received a second dose of the vaccine, will be invited to attend for a booster of the vaccine that was originally given.
+Group 4c and 6b: All participants previously enrolled into groups 4 and 6, who have not already received a second dose of the vaccine in group 4b, will be invited to attend for a booster of the vaccine that was originally given.
 You will not know which vaccine you have received.